 Morgan is happy to share her home with her boyfriend and their assorted menagerie of cats, dogs and snakes.
 During the week, she’s a teacher at Emler schools and teaches ages two months to teenager.
 She also volunteers at Lone Star Lifesavers to bring swim lessons to underprivileged children.

 Morgan is thrilled to meet the inspiring women who come to the retreat.
 Savor the tasty dishes of Morgan’s seasonal menus when you join us for a retreat.

 Kaycee takes great pride in keeping Retreat in the Pines clean and comfortable for each guest who walks through our doors.
 She handles decor, gardening, property repair and she is adamant that every room is spotless.
-She also bakes our Rustic Breads and makes our Granola from scratch.
+As our original chef, she created many amazing recipes for us.
+She makes our Rustic Breads and Granola from scratch.